Max Weinberg: Success with the E Street Band

-He made a full recovery from his injuries in time for Born in the U.S.A.
+Weinberg made a full recovery from his injuries in time for Born in the U.S.A.
 (1984), which featured an aerobics-timed beat on some tracks that also owed something to the popular Phil Collins drum sound.
 Weinberg's own experimentation since the Darkness days had also led to a more reverberant sound.
 Overall, Weinberg's more fluid drumming combined with Roy Bittan's use of synthesizers and better overall production to give Springsteen a more modern sound, resulting in the album becoming Springsteen's best-selling one ever and spawning a record-tying seven Top 10 hit singles.
 Springsteen later said of the album, "Max was the best thing on the record."
 Weinberg's most well-known drum part came on "Born in the U.S.A.", where his snare drum paired against Bittan's signature synthesizer riff on the opening and throughout the main part of the song.
 The recording then descends into improvised chaos; Springsteen had told Weinberg, "When I stop, keep the drums going."
 Upon the restart, intentional drum breakdowns matched bass swoops and guitar feedback; Springsteen subsequently said of the performance overall, "You can hear Max – to me, he was right up there with the best of them on that song."
 Weinberg said it was one of his most intense musical experiences.

 On the subsequent Born in the U.S.A.
 Tour, Springsteen generally interspersed hard-rocking song sequences after every three or four numbers in order to give Weinberg's hands a chance to recover.
 Weinberg's wife Becky unintentionally triggered one of the tour's most celebrated episodes.
 She was a fan of the This Week with David Brinkley television program and invited panelist George Will to the Washington-area Capital Centre show.
 After seeing the band perform, Will became convinced that they were exemplars of hard-working patriotism and traditional American values; he wrote, "... consider Max Weinberg's bandaged fingers.
 The rigors of drumming have led to five tendonitis operations.
 He soaks his hands in hot water before a concert, in ice afterward, and sleeps with tight gloves on."
 Will further decided that Springsteen might endorse Ronald Reagan in the 1984 presidential campaign and talked to the campaign, which later led to Reagan's famous extolling of Springsteen at a stop in Hammonton, New Jersey, and Springsteen's subsequent negative response.